- Home

 The title of your thesis is “Situated Agencies – Mediating Places Through the Body”.
 Would you mind explaining on an atomic level the meaning of that?

 Okay, so situated agencies is… we as humans have agency, meaning we have a possibility of being present and engaging with not just other human beings but also everything that is in a place.
 And the situatedness is that you really are physically and mentally present, but also you are embedded in a specific environment for a specific time.
 So in these cases the situatedness is also always being in relation.
-So it's a form of creating relationships with the people around you, with animals and objects, with atmosphere… it is a form of creating relations with everything that is surrounding you at a specific place.
+So it's a form of creating relationships with the people around you, with animals and objects, with atmosphere… with everything that is surrounding you at a specific place.
 What kind of structure, what does it do to me when I am there?
 How do I perceive the space, the birds, the animals also have agency… you have a lot of the human agency, people that are there for a reason.

 What you are describing sounds not so different from maybe what urban developers or architects might investigate: For instance, if you want to build a city square you have to think about where do people go, what kind of errands do they have.
 Do you know what I mean?